Benefits of Early Childhood Education

 - Swimming: Kindergarten students attend swimming class once a week throughout the school year.
 The goals of the program include water safety knowledge and practices, aquatic adjustment and swimming readiness skills and of course, fun and enjoyment in and around the water

 Imagine living in a world that valued kindness enough to teach it along with academics.
 Sounds pretty amazing, right?
 In fact, research shows that students who participate in a mindfulness curriculum improve sharing, attention, and empathy, also seeing improvement in grades!
 At ISM we believe we can all do our part to make the world a more compassionate place.
 The Kindness© curriculum provides learning activities that align with monthly themes including feelings, empathy, gentleness, self-control, respect, friendship and conflict resolution.
 It is a mindfulness-based curriculum for preschoolers that brings kindness in the classroom.
 Our preschoolers gain the valuable tools to become peacemakers by using positive conflict resolution, acts of kindness, and learning to pay attention and manage their emotions in healthy ways.

 Active play is critical for kids’ physical growth and development.
-It helps children hone their coordination, balance, gross-motor skills and fine-motor skills, as well as improved concentration and thinking skills.
+It helps children hone their coordination, balance, gross-motor, and fine-motor skills and improves concentration and thinking skills.
 Research has shown that an increase in physical activity has a positive effect on cognition, especially starting at a young age.
-Movement is integrated in the curriculum at ISM throughout the day as well as formally in physical education classes.
+Movement is integrated into the curriculum at ISM throughout the day as well as formally in physical education classes.